 For full step-by-step instructions on how to start a dump truck business, check out my beginner’s guide on how to start a dump truck business.

-Now let's turn to vans.
-You are really looking at two types of businesses when it comes to vans: (i) cargo transport and (ii) passenger transport.
+Now let’s turn to vans.
+You have basically two options when it comes to vans: (i) cargo transport and (ii) passenger transport.

-Passenger vans share many of the same characteristics of cargo vans (similar in price, size, drivability, etc.), but they come with several rows of seats, which allow you to transport people in comfort.
-You see passenger vans often operating in group taxi or bus charter services.
+Passenger vans are very similar to cargo vans in terms of price, size, drivability, and the like, but they include several rows of seats.
+You’ll find passenger vans used in group taxi businesses or bus charter companies.

 We’ll talk about both types of vehicles and the various businesses that you can start with each of them.